irnlogic/tiny/kubernetes/README.md

 frontendxxxx   ClusterIP   11.11.345.22   191.51.245.21   8001/TCP
 ```

-You should now be able start Tinyurl app using public IP ! -> http://EXTERNAL-IP:8001 (replace 'EXTERNAL-IP' with ip you get above)
+You should now be able start the Tinyurl app using public IP ! -> http://EXTERNAL-IP:8001 (replace 'EXTERNAL-IP' with ip you get above)

 Enjoy!